EmailThis/extension-boilerplate/README.md

 ##### Load the extension in Firefox
-1. Open Firefox browser and navigate to about://debugging
+1. Open Firefox browser and navigate to about:debugging
 2. Click "Load Temporary Add-on" and from the file browser, choose `extension-boilerplate/build/firefox`